bw1129/PIDtoolbox/README.md

 The **`PIDtoolbox`** program file can be found under **`PIDtoolbox\main\`**.
 The contents of the **`main`** folder should not be moved.
 PIDtoolbox uses **`blackbox_decode`** from <a href="https://github.com/betaflight/blackbox-tools" target="blank">Betaflight/Cleanflight Blackbox Tools</a>, which is conveniently packaged within this download.
 The **`blackbox_decode`** program file should also remain in the main folder (or at the very least must be in the same folder as your **`.bbl`** or **`.bfl`** log files. **Disclaimer**: Personally I've had no issue with placing my log files anywhere on my computer as long as blackbox_decode is in there with them, but in the interest of having less reported issues, I'm erring on the side of caution with these recommendations, but feel free to experiment.

-* PIDtoolbox has been confirmed to run on Windows7/8/10 64bit machines, and Mac 10.11 (El capitan), 10.13 (Sierra) and 10.14 (Mojave).
+* PIDtoolbox has been confirmed to run on Windows7/8/10 64bit machines, and Mac 10.11 (El capitan), 10.13 (Sierra) and 10.14 (Mojave), and Linux.
 If you have issues installing Matlab runtime, or running PIDtoolbox, please post **<a href="https://github.com/bw1129/PIDtoolbox/issues" target="blank">feedback here</a>**, or post a response in the **<a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks" target="blank">Betaflight BlackBox Log Review Facebook group</a>** for Betaflight specific issues, or **<a href="https://www.facebook.com/groups/INAVOfficial/?ref=bookmarks" target="blank">INAV official Facebook group</a>** for INAV specific issues.

 * If you have Matlab and all the required toolboxes you can simply download the source code (download from the zip file on the **<a href="https://github.com/bw1129/PIDtoolbox/releases" target="blank">releases</a>** page for the most up to date and platform-specific source code), and run from the command window.